svkstechgmail/checkinout/README.md

 # checkinout
-How to check in and check out
+Time to make a functional check in/out system